Sony EL-7 Repair And Restoration

 I found that the pinch roller assembly in this Sony EL-7 was stuck in place when putting the deck into play mode.

 I removed the faceplate of this Sony EL-7 elcaset tape deck to see if I could access the pinch roller assembly from the front.

 I was able to see the old grease in the pinch roller assembly had hardened.
-Once cleaned up and new grease added the assembly worked properly.
+There is always some disassembly required on tape units.

 Well Damn!
 Even the NOS elcaset tape that I purchased( which was expensive!) was gummed up.
 It wouldn't turn smoothly.

 I had to clean the tape hubs and then I used just a little grease.